Newmont: Major growth

+Recent Developments (2025)

+In 2025, Newmont completed the integration of Newcrest Mining following its US$17 billion acquisition finalized in 2024, creating one of the largest gold and copper producers globally.
+As part of a portfolio optimization strategy, the company completed a non-core asset divestiture program announced in 2024, generating up to US$4.3 billion in gross proceeds through the sale of operations including Musselwhite, Éléonore, Cripple Creek & Victor, Akyem, and Porcupine.
+Operationally, Newmont achieved commercial production at its Ahafo North project in Ghana in October 2025, following a first gold pour in September.
+Financially, the company reported record free cash flow of US$1.6 billion in the third quarter of 2025, its fourth consecutive quarter above US$1 billion, alongside revenue of US$5.52 billion and net income of US$1.84 billion.

+In December 2025, Chief Executive Officer Tom Palmer announced his retirement, with Natascha Viljoen appointed as his successor effective January 2026, becoming the company’s first female CEO.
+The company also advanced its sustainability goals, investing US$500 million in environmental, social, and governance programs and reporting progress toward its 2050 net-zero target, including reductions in carbon emissions and expanded water stewardship initiatives.

 Controversies

 Buyat Bay, Sulawesi, Indonesia

 In August 2004, the Indonesian Ministry of Environment filed a civil lawsuit against Newmont, claiming tailings from the company's Minahasa Raya mine polluted Buyat Bay.
 The company was cleared by an Indonesian court, with the judge ruling the pollution charges could not be proven.

 Ghana

 In 2009, Newmont earned the ironic Public Eye on Davos award (a criticism for "purely profit-oriented globalization") for its Akyem project in Ghana.
 Newmont said the award was issued based on several paragraphs of text which “clearly were intended to distort the facts”.

 In 2010, Newmont was fined $4.9 million by the Ghanaian Environmental Protection Agency for not preventing, reporting and investigating a cyanide spill at Ahafo mine in an "appropriate and timely manner".

 Australia

-In May 2025, Newmont Corporation was fined $350,000 by the New South Wales Environment Protection Authority for envioronmental violations discovered at the company's Cadia gold mine.
+In May 2025, Newmont Corporation was fined $350,000 by the New South Wales Environment Protection Authority for environmental violations discovered at the company's Cadia gold mine.
 The ventilation site exceeded the limits for airborne solid dust particles on five occasions between 2021 and 2023.
 In addition to the fine, Newmont was ordered to pay NSW's Department of Climate Change, Energy, the Environment and Water $61,500 to fund a new dust monitoring system.